Treaty of the Danish West Indies: 1915–16 negotiations

-Labor leader David Hamilton Jackson made a visit to Copenhagen in May 1915.
-He successfully raised awareness of the growing social desperation on the islands and the need to enter the customs territory of the United States in order for the islands to be able to cope with their economic crisis.
+D. Hamilton Jackson, a labor union leader and social activist in the islands, visited Denmark in May 1915.
+He spoke to Danish leaders about the growing social desperation on the islands and the need to enter the customs territory of the United States for economic survival.
 After his visit, a majority of the Folketing was convinced that the Danish supremacy of the islands had to end.
-The First World War had created a new situation: the relations between Germany and the United States were becoming worse as a consequence of Germany's unrestricted submarine warfare, and the Americans were concerned that after an invasion of Denmark the Germans might take control of the islands.
+World War I had created a new situation: the relations between Germany and the United States were becoming worse as a consequence of Germany's unrestricted submarine warfare, and the Americans were concerned that after an invasion of Denmark Germany might take control of the islands.
 This would be unacceptable to the Americans as stated in the Monroe Doctrine.

-The Danish government was convinced that the islands had to be sold for the sake of both the residents and Danish security, and that a transfer would have to be realized before the United States entered the war, so that the transfer would not become a violation of the Danish neutrality.
+The Danish government was convinced that the islands had to be sold for the sake of both the residents and Danish security, and that a transfer would have to be realized before the United States entered the war, so that the transfer would not become a violation of Danish neutrality.
 During May 1915, Foreign Minister of Denmark Erik Scavenius contacted the American government with the message that he believed that the islands ought to be sold to the United States and that although he would not make an official proposal, "if the United States gave any encouragement to the consideration of the possibility of such a sale, it might be possible."

-On October 29, 1915, United States Secretary of State Robert Lansing managed to reopen the negotiations.
+On 29 October 1915, United States Secretary of State Robert Lansing managed to reopen the negotiations.
 The negotiations, which lasted until August 1916, were kept absolutely secret in order to maintain Danish neutrality.
 Although rumors of the future sale did leak to the press, they were denied categorically by both Scavenius and Minister of Finance Edvard Brandes.
 Archive materials show that, during these talks, Lansing implied that if an agreement on the sale of the islands was not reached, the U.S. military might occupy the islands to prevent their seizure by Germany.

 During 1916, the two sides agreed to a sale price of $25,000,000, and the United States accepted a Danish demand for a declaration stating that they would "not object to the Danish Government extending their political and economic interests to the whole of Greenland".
 Although it had a claim on northern Greenland based on explorations by Charles Francis Hall and Robert Peary, the United States decided that the purchase was more important, especially because of the nearby Panama Canal.
 Historian Bo Lidegaard questions the utility of such a declaration, as the country had never disputed Danish sovereignty.

 At the time of the purchase, the colony did not include Water Island, which had been sold by the Danish state to the East Asiatic Company, a private shipping company, in 1905.
 The company eventually sold the island to the United States in 1944, during the German occupation of Denmark.